John S. Battle

 John Stewart Battle (July 11, 1890 – April 9, 1972) was an American lawyer and politician who served in both houses of the Virginia General Assembly and as the 56th Governor of Virginia (from 1950 to 1954).
+Battle was a member of the Byrd Organization.

 Early and family life

 Battle was born in 1890 in New Bern, Craven County, North Carolina to Rev. Henry Battle and his wife.
 His paternal grandfather, Alabama lawyer and former Confederate General Cullen Battle, moved to North Carolina when John was a boy and became a newspaper editor as well the mayor of New Bern.
 He also lectured concerning his wartime experiences and the Lost Cause at various locations in North Carolina and Virginia.
 General Battle moved in with his son's family after his wife died.
 Rev. Battle moved his family several times during John's childhood, including to Petersburg, Virginia.
 After graduating from high school, John Battle traveled to Asheville, North Carolina and earned an associate's degree from Mars Hill College (then a junior college).
-He then earned a bachelor's degree from Wake Forest University (then a college) and a law degree from the University of Virginia.
+He then earned a bachelor's degree from Wake Forest University (then a college) and a bachelor of laws (LLB) degree from the University of Virginia School of Law in 1913.